Tontemboan language

 Tontemboan is an Austronesian language, of northern Sulawesi, Indonesia.
 It is a Minahasan language, a sub-group of the Philippine languages.

+Some lexical influence originates from European and other non-Minahasan languages, such as Dutch, Spanish, Portuguese, Malay, and Ternate.

 Name and dialects

 Other names and dialect names are: Makela'i-Maotow, Makelai, Matana'i-Maore', Matanai, Pakewa, Kumawangkoan, Tompakewa, Tumompaso, Sonder, and Tountemboan.